 “Mental illnesses are not a weakness of character.
 Depression disorder, anxiety disorder and psychosis are symptoms of chemical imbalances in the brain,” Dr. Perkins says.
 “Brain dysfunction is just like heart disorder or any other disorder of organ systems.
 You treat high blood pressure to prevent heart disease.
 You treat being overstressed to prevent more serious mental illnesses.”

-If you are concerned someone is showing signs of a psychotic episode, call 911.
+If you are concerned someone is showing signs of a psychotic episode, call 911 or the 988 Suicide & Crisis Lifeline.
 If you or someone you know is struggling with mental health issues, talk to your doctor or find one near you.